MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-webhook.md

 ---
-title: Webhooks to respond to registry actions
+title: Using Webhooks to Respond to Registry Actions in Azure
 description: Learn how to use webhooks to trigger events when push or pull actions occur in your registry repositories. ms.topic: how-to ms.custom: devx-track-azurecli